puma13992/cinematography/README.md

   ![Browse all movies - empty](/documentation/features/movies-empty.png)
   ![Browse all movies](/documentation/features/movies-page.png)

-  - Users can search for movies by username, title, release, director and content keywords.
+  - All users (authenticated or not) can search for movies by username, title, release, director and content keywords.

   ![Search by username](/documentation/features/search-by-username.png)
   ![Search by title](/documentation/features/search-by-title.png)